 We have all been there!
 Your friend comes home with a cool new toy or gadget.
 They tell you alllll the reasons why you just “have to buy one“……and you believe them!
 What happens next?
 You come home with the same toy.

 I know this has happened in my house (more than once, unfortunately!).

-When you are frugal you know how to be excited for your friend, without feeling the need to keep up.
-They are content with the items they already own.
+Then you are frugal you know how to be excited for your friend, without feeling the need to keep up.
+You will be content with the items you already own.

 23. Go To The Store Without Consulting the Budget First